tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuers are expected to have the private key that corresponds to ISSUER_KEY, which allows them to decrypt the ORIGIN_NAME values in requests.

-Issuers also need to know the current ORIGIN_TOKEN_KEY public key and corresponding private key, for each ORIGIN_NAME that is served by the Issuer.
+Issuers also need to know the set of valid ORIGIN_TOKEN_KEY public keys and corresponding private key, for each ORIGIN_NAME that is served by the Issuer.
+Origins SHOULD update their view of the ORIGIN_TOKEN_KEY regularly to ensure that Client requests do not fail after ORIGIN_TOKEN_KEY rotation.

 ### Issuance HTTP Headers